hashicorp/consul/website/source/docs/guides/production-acls.html.md

 the clients.

 First, create the policy that will grant write privileges to only the "dashboard" service.
-This means the "dashboard" service can register the itself, update it's health checks, and write any of the fields in the [service definition](https://www.consul.io/docs/agent/services.html).
+This means the "dashboard" service can register itself, update it's health checks, and write any of the fields in the [service definition](https://www.consul.io/docs/agent/services.html).